 Now on to the Facts!

 1.)
-Each egg can be up to 6 inches long and weigh up to 3 pounds!
+Each egg can be up to 6 inches long and weigh up to 3 lbs.!

 2.)
 Their diet consists mainly of roots, seeds, and leaves, but ostriches will also eat insects, snakes, lizards, and rodents.

 3.)
-They also swallow sand and small pebbles which help them grind up their food in their gizzard.
+They also swallow sand and small pebbles, called grit, which help them grind up their food in their gizzard.

 5.)
 Living together in herds of around 10 +/- ostrich herds are led by a dominant male and female.